BurstCube/Users/lepalmer/README.md

 Final Code Summary Cell-by-cell:
 The first portion of the code imports the sim files from the directory containing the configuration file, and the BurstCube module is used to extract elements from the files: energy, azimuth, and zenith.
 Astropy module is also imported to allow for creation of tables/updating tables.

 The second portion of the code contains the detector counting variables, which are initialized per each sim file.
-The lists hitsData is also initialized to store all data (either from one file to find the unknown location of a random burst or from multiple files to store simulated data in a table).
-Detector counts are found by extracting lines out of simulation files containing hit data (each hit should be located on the center of a detector because the source files set the DiscretizeHits variable to TRUE):each detector is located in each quadrant of the cartesian plane, the azimuth angle is measured counterclockwise from the x-axis, the absolute value of each center x-y pair is: (5.52500, 5.52500)
+The list hitsData is also initialized to store all data (either from one file to find the unknown location of a random burst or from multiple files to store simulated data in a table).
+Detector counts are found by extracting lines out of simulation files containing hit data (each hit should be located on the center of a detector because the source files set the DiscretizeHits variable to TRUE): each detector is located in each quadrant of the cartesian plane, the azimuth angle is measured counterclockwise from the x-axisand, the absolute value of each center x-y pair is: (5.52500, 5.52500)

 The third portion/cell helps to analyze the hitsData array for future use.